Variables in Python

 x = [1, 2, 3], type: <class 'list'>

-To determine the current data type of a variable, use the built-in type() function:
+To check the current type of a variable, use the built-in type() function:

 Python 3.13